Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Reasoning Modes of HRM: ``Guessing'' instead of Reasoning

 Importantly, tokens are treated by HRM as independent features, each assigned with a unique embedding vector by the mapping $f_I$.
 Consequently, vanilla HRM is intrinsically oblivious to the symmetry under transformations.
 In other words, HRM views the transformed puzzle as a fresh input.
 This fact allows us to perturb the input by applying any of the aforementioned transformations to it.

 One would expect HRM to perform equally well on these equivalent puzzles, since transformations had been used as data augmentation during training.
 However, much to our surprise, transforming the input \emph{does} improve the performance.
-Specifically, we choose the relabeling transformation, inspired by the color permuting augmentation used by~\cite{franzen2025productexpertsllmsboosting} when approaching ARC~\cite{chollet2019measureintelligence}.
-By creating as few as 9 transformed puzzles via relabeling, we achieve remarkable 18.7\% improvement in exact accuracy (see Table~\ref{acc_table}).
+Specifically, we choose the relabeling transformation\footnote{This resonates with the color permuting augmentation used by~\cite{franzen2025productexpertsllmsboosting} when approaching ARC~\cite{chollet2019measureintelligence}}; by creating as few as 9 transformed puzzles via relabeling, we achieve a remarkable 18.2\% improvement in exact accuracy (see \cref{acc_table}).